gravitationalwavedc/gwcloud_python/docs/usage/gwcloud.rst

     jobs = gwc.get_public_job_list(search="Thomas Reichardt", time_range=TimeRange.ANY)

 The fields in this method operate exactly the same as on the website.
 We recommend using the :class:`~gwcloud_python.gwcloud.TimeRange` enum class to set the `time_range` field, though strings are still accepted.

-For the sake of clarity, the :meth:`~gwcloud_python.gwcloud.GWCloud.get_preferred_job_list` method is effectively shorthand for performing a search on the public job list with the search terms "preferred lasky" with the time range set to "Any time".

 Obtaining a single specific job
 -------------------------------